 Clients with Existing Medical Conditions or Diseases

-If a client is under the current, direct care of a medical doctor, for a diagnosed disease or medical condition, in which nutrition intervention has been prescribed as the treatment, the practitioner may not work with that client.
+If a client is under the current, direct care of a medical doctor for a diagnosed disease or medical condition (not including obesity or weight loss), in which nutrition intervention has been prescribed as the treatment, a non-licensed practitioner should not alter or interfere with that medical intervention.

 [1] Title 32, Chapter 468, § 468.504